rickosborne/cascades/md/33-5-7-granted.md

 Repeating the process, I made sure to work the fabric downwards along her legs.
 Some thin cabling, I assumed the lines for the parachute, came along with the fabric.
 I did my best to use the cabling to secure her, looping the ends around her feet to keep the entire think in place.
-It wasn't pretty, but from the ribcage down she now looked like the worlds' worst-wrapped mummy.
+It wasn't pretty, but from the ribcage down she now looked like the world's worst-wrapped mummy.

 "Can we try this conversation again?"

-She nodded and I moved the gag from her mouth back to her eyes.
+She nodded, and I moved the gag from her mouth back to her eyes.

 "Who are you?" she spat at me.